Martzyx/totp-api/readme.md

+# TOTP Generation for Software Implementation Teams

+## Purpose and background
+In software implementation teams, like I am in, we often need to set up 2FA for many backends.
+With these scripts, we can input a secret key to get the TOTP (time-based one-time password).
+This is in contrast to each member of the team using private apps to store and retrieve TOTPs.

-# Simple TOTP Generation Using Python Script
+## Simple TOTP Generation Using Python Script

-## Introduction
+### Introduction

-Apart from the API method, this repository also includes a straightforward Python script that allows you to generate TOTP codes locally on your machine.
+This is a straightforward Python script that allows you to generate TOTP codes locally on your machine.
 This method is ideal for quick tests or for those who prefer a more direct approach without the need for API calls.

-## Usage
+### Usage

 1. **Navigate to the Script Directory:**